Royal Maundy: Origins, early and medieval history

-By the fourth or fifth century a ceremony had been developed following Holy Communion on Maundy Thursday, in which high Church leaders washed the feet of the poor.
+By the fourth or fifth century a ceremony had been developed following Holy Communion on Maundy Thursday, in which prominent church leaders washed the feet of the poor.
 The ceremony, known as the pedilavium, was performed daily in some monasteries; in 992, Bishop Oswald of Worcester died during its performance.

 The first English monarch to be recorded as distributing alms at a Maundy service was John, who on 15 April 1210 donated garments, forks, food, and other gifts to the poor of Knaresborough, Yorkshire.
 John is also the first English monarch to be recorded as giving gifts of small silver coins to the poor when in 1213 he gave 13 pence to each of 13 poor men at a ceremony in Rochester—the number being symbolic of the Twelve Apostles together with either Jesus or an angel.
 Few details of the 13th century Maundy survive; they are known to have existed from records which show the spending necessary for the gifts to the poor.
 The monarch was not alone in performing the rituals of the Maundy service; Henry III's children assisted him as part of their political and religious training.
 Henry's son, Edward I, was the first monarch to keep the Maundy only on or about Maundy Thursday; before Edward, additional Maundys might be kept during the year.
 According to Virginia Cole in her study of royal children's role in the 13th century Maundy, the service had a political purpose as well, as needing to humble himself by doing the pedilavium proclaimed the monarch's greatness.
 Attendance at a Maundy service became an obligation for all major European ruling houses.